fordinator/talking-LLM-chatbot/README.md

 That's it!
 You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.

+### Customization

+Further instructions for customization are in the comment sections of `joi_clean.py`.
+You can give the bot a different System Prompt so it has a personality entirely of your own design.
+You can select from among the 3,000+ voices available in the ElevenLabs Voice Library to give it exactly the voice you prefer.

+Consult the comments of `joi_clean.py` for further details.
+YOU WILL NEED TO READ AND USE YOUR BRAIN.

+Please none that due to the publicly available nature of OpenAI and ElevenLabs, usage of their services for illegal or sexual, violent or bigoted content is a violation of their terms of service and may result in legal action.

+However I keep a `joi_dirty.py` script on my Discord that you can use to bypass some of these restrictions.
+You'll just have to join and ask me for it.
+It is... a bit more complicated to set up.

 ### Variants

 If you would prefer to use the DIRT CHEAP MistralAI API instead of the OpenAI API, download and run the `joi_clean_mistral.py` instead of `joi_clean.py`, following all the same steps and instructions.